-Nowhere is this more evident than in the town of Siena.
-Situated 80km south of Florence in rolling Tuscan countryside this UNESCO listed heritage site of just over 50,000 people is a popular tourist destination.
+Nowhere is this clearer than in the picturesque town of Siena.
+Situated 80km south of Florence in rolling Tuscan countryside, this UNESCO listed heritage site of just over 50,000 people is a popular tourist destination.

-As well as the well-preserved city centre it is famous for its food, art, museums and its Palio, a horse race like no other which takes place twice a year around the Piazza de Campo, the city’s main square.
+As well as the well-preserved city centre, it is famous for its food, art, museums and its Palio, a horse race like no other which takes place twice a year around the Piazza de Campo, the city’s main square.

-My preferred version is that the Grand Duke of Tuscany outlawed bullfighting at the end of the 16th century and the contrade or town districts started to organise races.
-Initially it was with buffalo then donkeys but from the early 17th century the first modern Palio took place on horseback.
+My preferred version is that the Grand Duke of Tuscany outlawed bullfighting at the end of the 16th century and the contrade or town districts began to organise races.
+Initially, it was with buffalo, then donkeys, but from the early 17th century the first modern Palio took place on horseback.

 The race on the 2nd of July is called the Palio de Provenzano after the Madonna of Provenzano and the Palio Dell’Asunta in honour of the feast of the Assumption takes place on 16th of August.

-There are seventeen contrade and only ten horses in the race so the seven who did not compete in the last race are automatically entered while the remaining contrade draw for the three remaining places.
+There are seventeen contrade and only ten horses in the race, so the seven who did not compete in the last race are automatically entered while the remaining contrade draw for the three remaining places.

-Before the off nine of the horses line up inside an area before the start line while the tenth horse waits outside.
+Before the off, nine of the horses line up inside an area before the start line while the tenth horse waits outside.
 This final horse approaches at pace and if the starter is happy with everything the race proceeds.
-If not the race is aborted and the whole process starts again.
+If not, the race is aborted, and the entire process starts again.

-Being a big sports fan, I have heard of some bizarre attempts at manipulation of results from Lance Armstrongs seven wins at the Tour de France to Plateau United Feeders 79-0 victory over Akurba FC in a lower league of Nigerian football in 2013.
+Being a big sports fan, I know of some bizarre attempts at manipulation of results from Lance Armstrong’s seven wins at the Tour de France to Plateau United Feeders 79-0 victory over Akurba FC in a lower league of Nigerian football in 2013.

 The Plateau team were in line for promotion so they organised an improvement in their goal difference by putting 79 goals past Akurba, 72 of which were scored in the second half!